Republican leaders hold off coup on immigration -- for now

 "We're continuing to move forward as exhibited today with more members signing on, but ... we're trying to allow negotiations to continue to happen.
 We were very productive and very close yesterday," said Rep. Jeff Denham, a Republican from California who is leading the effort.

 As of the Thursday, the discharge petition has 213 signatures of the 218 it needed to automatically trigger a vote next month on a series of immigration bills.
 Only one Democrat has said he won't sign the bill and 190 have signed it.
-If Democrats get 192 of their 193 members to sign it, only three more Republicans are needed to break 218.
+If Democrats get 192 of their 193 members to sign it, only three more Republicans arek needed to break 218.

 The issue of immigration has long exposed deep-seeded political riffs among House GOP's rank-and-file members, which is in large part why leaders have worked behind the scenes to whip against the moderate effort to force a vote on issues from border funding to citizenship.
 Leaders have discouraged members in private meetings from signing on and most recently have worked with conservatives and moderates to negotiate a separate deal that could come to the floor instead.